You can update stock quantities and stock values for products and materials in bulk via a spreadsheet import.

 The most typical use case is recording the results of stocktakes (i.e. stock counts) in Katana.

-If you are using batch tracking for your items (an Advanced plan or higher feature), you can also use the following approach for updating your stock levels and values for batches in bulk.
+If you are using batch tracking for your items (a Standard plan or higher feature), you can also use the following approach for updating your stock levels and values for batches in bulk.
 See more information about updating stock for batches in the dedicated batch tracking section below.

 You can choose to update stock levels only by keeping the current Average cost for items or update both stock quantities and values (which might result in a changed Average cost as a result) with the template.
 Choose the preferred approach before confirming the import when uploading your data: